OJaimeDelas/iob-soc-ibex/README.md

 # IOb-SoC-Ibex:

-IOb-SoC-Ibex is a System-on-Chip (SoC) built upon [IOb-SoC] (https://github.com/IObundle/iob-soc-ibex).
-It is a modified version of IOb-SoC that uses [Ibex] (https://github.com/lowRISC/ibex) as the CPU.
+IOb-SoC-Ibex is a System-on-Chip (SoC) built upon [IOb-SoC](https://github.com/IObundle/iob-soc).
+It is a modified version of IOb-SoC that uses [Ibex](https://github.com/lowRISC/ibex) as the CPU.
 Like IOb-Soc, IOb-Soc-Ibex is described in Python, using the [Py2HWSW](https://github.com/IObundle/py2hwsw/blob/main/py2hwsw/lib/default.nix) framework.
 The SoC is entirely described in a few lines of Python.
-The Py2HWSW framework describes SoCs with a main [Ibex] (https://github.com/lowRISC/ibex) CPU by adding C software and a list of peripherals.
+The Py2HWSW framework describes SoCs with a main [Ibex](https://github.com/lowRISC/ibex) CPU by adding C software and a list of peripherals.
 After a setup procedure, Py2HWSW creates a build directory with all the sources and makefiles to build and run various tools on the Soc, such as simulation, synthesis, and FPGA prototyping; the SoC is described in Verilog.
 The Py2HWSW framework also has a comprehensive library of prebuilt modules and peripherals, including their bare-metal drivers.
 IOb-SoC-Ibex uses the iob-uart and iob-timer from this library.
 The external memory interface uses an AXI4 master bus.
 It may be used to access an on-chip RAM or a 3rd party memory controller IP (typically a DDR controller).

 ## Dependencies